yangyuqian/k8s-the-hard-way/overlay-networking.md

 * Container sees a similar IP that others see

+Generally, this network model defines a layer 2 connectivity among nodes in your cluster.

 ## Solutions

 There are many solutions implement the [network model](https://kubernetes.io/docs/admin/networking/#kubernetes-model) defined by Kubernetes, and following are in-depth introduction on some of them: